Brainsware/sealas/README.md

 ### `apps/sealas_web`

-The main part of the the actual client and the one that relies the least on the backend, as it's mostly static content.
-All of the javascript base goes here, along with the generators, along with the generators and CSS files.
+The main part of the client and the one that relies the least on the backend, as it's mostly static content.
+All of the javascript base lies here, along with the generators and CSS files.

 ## Development